-Node-RED Middleware projects
+Node-RED Middleware on Edge gateway

 Bluetooth beacon integration using Node-RED firmware

 For the BLE devices, the sensor data of gateways such as ingics and beacons such as Ruuvi are is fetched through scan nodes in Node-red of the gateway(eg: RPi) and publishes the same to a secured MQTT topic in the cloud.

 This data is read in the cloud using secure MQTT reader nodes, retrieves Wirepas sensor metadata from the cloud database and sends it back to the database with realtime processed data.